-Grade Meaning Grade Points

-Per Credit Hour
+(Grade Meaning Grade Points Per Credit Hour

-А 93-100 Excellent 4
+Α 93-100 Excellent 4

 В 85-92 Good 3

 С 77-84 Average 2

 D 70-76 Poor, but Passing 1

 F Below 70 Failure 0

 W Withdrew 0

+(no grade points calculated)

-WF Withdrew Failing 0
+WF : Withdrew Failing 0

-I (Computed as failure) 0

-The e "I" Grade is computed a S

-an "F" until the course

-requirements are met to the

-instructor's satisfaction.

-Incomplete work must be

-completed within six (6) weeks

-of th e next semester, otherwis se,

-it will remain as a punitive

-grade of "F".

-AU Audit 0
+I (Computed as failure) The "I" Grade is computed as an "F" until the course requirements are met to the instructor's satisfaction.
+Incomplete work must be completed within six (6) weeks of the next semester, otherwise it will remain as a punitive grade of "F".
+5

-(Mu st be declared during dro р/

-ade d period.
-Forms to reques st

-grade of AU are in
+AU Audit (Must be declared during drop add period.
+Forms to request grade of AU are in Records Office)

-Records Office)

-CP Credit by Proficiency 0
+СР Credit by Proficiency 0

 TC Transfer Credit 0